ray-project/ray/doc/source/autoscaling.rst

 Port-forwarding applications
 ----------------------------

-To run connect to applications running on the cluster (e.g. Jupyter notebook) using a web browser, you can use the port-forward option for ``ray exec``:
+To run connect to applications running on the cluster (e.g. Jupyter notebook) using a web browser, you can use the port-forward option for ``ray exec``.
+The local port opened is the same as the remote port:

 .. code-block:: bash